Education Records Policy

 - To appropriate parties in a health or safety emergency.

-- To an alleged victim of any crime of violence, only the results of any institutional disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime.
+- To an alleged victim of any crime of violence or non-forcible sex offense, only the results of any institutional disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime.

 - To state and local officials or authorities if specifically required by a state law that was adopted before November 19, 1974.